supertypeai/articles/articles/streaming-data-processing-part-3.md

     return message
 ```

-Note that the values for `platform_id` and `product_id` fields are randomly generated based on the `max_platform_id` and `max_product_id` parameters.
+Note that the `created_at` field is generated using the current date and time in UTC timezone, to ensure consistency with the `created_at` field in the Cassandra table.
+The values for `platform_id` and `product_id` fields are randomly generated based on the `max_platform_id` and `max_product_id` parameters.
 These parameters should be adjusted according to the number of platforms and products available in our database.

 Finally, we define the `main()` function, which is used to start the Kafka producer application.
 ```{python}